f4exb/sdrangel/plugins/channeltx/modam/readme.md

 <h3>1: Frequency shift from center frequency of transmission</h3>

 Use the wheels to adjust the frequency shift in Hz from the center frequency of transmission.
 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
-Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arroews.
-Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.
+Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.
+Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.

 <h3>3: Channel power</h3>